cognativ-inc/developers-handbook/react.md

 ### Avoid hardcoding

 Learn how to improve the flexibility and maintainability of your React components by avoiding hardcoding data directly within them.
-Hardcoded data can lead to inflexibility and difficulty in managing changes over time.
+Hardcoded data can lead to inflexibility and make it difficult to manage changes over time.
 Instead, opt for fetching data from external sources or passing it down as props to ensure components remain adaptable and reusable.
 This tutorial provides guidance on strategies for retrieving data dynamically, promoting better code organization and long-term maintainability.

-The following example shows a hardcoded code that can be improved:
+The following example shows a hardcoded component that can be improved:

 ```typescript
 import React from 'react';